PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 ### UX Rule
+- When template is changed, it shows confirmation dialog to user about subtasks will be deleted
 - When the Due date or Start Date or RACI roles of the trigger is updated and trigger has an open tasks, shows a proper warning message about only upcoming tasks will be udpated.
 [See this](https://drive.google.com/file/d/15uJJ8DGeTzjixvu5OSWE_NeTC2HClEwo/view?usp=share_link).
 If trigger doesn't have any open tasks, this warning won't be shown.
 - This warning messages is shown under the section where user has updated any details.
 For e.g. If user change Start date and RACI role, this warning message will be shown for two sections - Dates and RACI roles.
 - If user reset the family name, the values of the `Entity`and `Section` will be reset and disabled while `RACI Roles` won't be reset but it will be disabled.
-- For `Multi-Step` trigger, When the user changes the trigger type from Normal to Multi-Step, the Template Name field is showing enabled.
 - When `Repeats on` or `Day of the Week` is changed then system recreates upcoming tasks and when End date is changed then system deletes some tasks.
 So when upcoming instances are going to be recreated or deleted and at least one of those instance has any Chat or notes, the system will show warning message to user about chat or notes will be deleted.
 If any of such upcoming instances doesn't have Notes or Chats, this message won’t be shown.
 - If is possible that both type of warning messages can be shown in Dates section.
 For e.g. User change the Due date and Repeats on and it has some open tasks and upcoming tasks with Chat, it will show both warning messages in Date section.
 [See this](https://drive.google.com/file/d/1zGp5MFUHiJ63_Vjti7k5b6QqNycZlOWN/view?usp=share_link)